Azure-Samples/azuresandbox/terraform-azurerm-vnet-app/README.md

 azurerm_windows_virtual_machine.vm_jumpbox_win (jumpwin1) | By default, provisions a [Standard_B2s](https://learn.microsoft.com/azure/virtual-machines/sizes-b-series-burstable) virtual machine for use as a jumpbox.
 See below for more information. azurerm_network_interface.vm_jumpbox_win_nic_01 (nic&#x2011;jumpwin1&#x2011;1) | The configured subnet is *azurerm_subnet.vnet_app_01_subnets["snet-app-01"]*. azurerm_virtual_machine_extension.vm_jumpbox_win_postdeploy_script | Downloads [configure&#x2011;vm&#x2011;jumpbox-win.ps1](./configure-vm-jumpbox-win.ps1) and [configure&#x2011;storage&#x2011;kerberos.ps1](./configure-storage-kerberos.ps1), then executes [configure&#x2011;vm&#x2011;jumpbox-win.ps1](./configure-vm-jumpbox-win.ps1) using the [Custom Script Extension for Windows](https://learn.microsoft.com/azure/virtual-machines/extensions/custom-script-windows).
-See below for more details.
+See below for more details. azurerm_key_vault_access_policy.vm_jumpbox_win_secrets_get (jumpwin1) | Allows the VM to get secrets from key vault using a system assigned managed identity.

 This Windows Server VM is used as a jumpbox for development and remote server administration.

 * Guest OS: Windows Server 2022 Datacenter.
 * By default the [patch orchestration mode](https://learn.microsoft.com/azure/virtual-machines/automatic-vm-guest-patching#patch-orchestration-modes) is set to `AutomaticByPlatform`.
 * *admin_username* and *admin_password* are configured using the key vault secrets *adminuser* and *adminpassword*.
+* A system assigned managed identity is configured by default for use in DevOps related identity and access management scenarios.
 * This resource is configured using a [provisioner](https://www.terraform.io/docs/language/resources/provisioners/syntax.html) that runs [aadsc-register-node.ps1](./aadsc-register-node.ps1) which registers the node with *azurerm_automation_account.automation_account_01* and applies the configuration [JumpBoxConfig](./JumpBoxConfig.ps1).
   * The virtual machine is domain joined  and added to `JumpBoxes` security group.
   * The following [Remote Server Administration Tools (RSAT)](https://learn.microsoft.com/windows-server/remote/remote-server-administration-tools) are installed: